DevOps-Inno-22-summer/labs/app_python/PYTHON.md

 * Fast and prod ready ASGI server [uvicorn](https://www.uvicorn.org/)
 * Enable different running configuration for prod and testing without changes to the main codebase.
 * Enabled pytest
+* Separate dev and prod requirements

+# Unit tests
+* Use pytest with fixtures
+* Test directory is separate from the codebase
+* Tests are fast
+* Test only code relevant to the project
+* Predictable and consistent behavior in tests (use freezegun to deal with time)